 Almost as if the colossal beauty surrounding us wasn’t enough, our hosts, an old retired couple, showered a hospitality we’ve so often experienced in the remotest parts of the globe.
 We didn’t speak the same language by words, but they spoke to us clear as day with their love.
 Sending a cheesecake late in the night because they were celebrating a birthday, dropping us to the town whenever we had to go, ordering food for us saying ‘you’ll enjoy this!’, trying to translate into Hindi to connect with us, coming to the market with us to help pick supplies, their care and affection put the towel on the faces of the “Koreans are dry” theory.

 Meeting A Forgotten Korea In Jeonju

 Jeonju is the birthplace of the Joseon dynasty that served Korea the longest.
 The remains of the dynasty still live on in its palaces and shrines.
 The traditional homes of Korea’s elite class, hanoks, with its curly roofs, under-floor heating, and large courtyards remain in plenty in a beautifully arranged network along cobbled lanes.
 Most of these hanoks serve as cafes, shops, and museums today, but it isn’t hard to look beyond and picture how life would have been a few centuries ago.
-Oh, and don’t be surprised seeing locals ambling around in colour hanboks like it’s just the normal here.
+Oh, and don’t be surprised seeing locals ambling around in colour hanboks like it’s just the norm here.
 While a lot of it is tourism-driven, there’s a part of Jeonju that screams authentic.

 It is in Jeonju that Korea’s most popular dish, Bibimbap, was born.
 Sitting down to devour a bowl of bibimbap is a feeling that can only be truly felt at its home ground.
 UNESCO even declared Jeonju the capital of gastronomy in 2012, a decision that isn’t hard to reason with if you spend just a day in this rustic old town.